 As the story goes, the two brothers cut a deck of cards to determine who would get the premier site.
 Walter drew the high card and built a magnificent home in the Beaux Arts style of architecture with a frieze festooned with garlands and six stately Ionic columns across its facade.

 Not to be outdone, James one-upped his brother, constructing a bigger Beaux Arts-style mansion with a sweeping veranda and eight fluted Corinthian columns stretching across the front of the two-story home.
-Rosemary Hall, now a historic bed and breakfast, sits on an adjacent property across the street from Lookaway Hall.
+Rosemary Hall, formerly a historic bed and breakfast, sits on an adjacent property across the street from Lookaway Hall.

 Built by the town in the 1890s, Lookaway Hall took two and a half years to complete.
 Today, it, too, serves as a historic inn with 15 spacious bedrooms, 10 of them in an addition that was built on the back of the house in 1992.
 The bedrooms in the annex feature beautiful furnishings and private bathrooms.
 Several of them also have a private, screened-in porch or veranda.
 The five original bedrooms in the main house feature distinctive fireplaces as well as modern private baths added in later years.